JuliaAnimators/Javis.jl/contributing.md

 Make sure the "base" branch is Javis `master` and the "compare" branch is the branch you just made.
 To your PR, add an informative title and description, and link your PR to relevant issues or discussions.
 Finally, click "Create pull request".

 You may get some questions about it, and possibly suggestions of how to make it ready to go into the main project.
 Then, if all goes according to plan, it gets merged... **Thanks for the contribution!!** :tada: :tada: :tada:

+## Important Notes on Contributing

+If you add functionality to `Javis.jl` that is to be exported to a user, we require each export to be fully documented according to the standards set forth by [BlueStyle](https://github.com/invenia/BlueStyle).
+For internally used constructs, these need not be as heavily documented but must describe what the function does in a general sense.

+We use [`Documenter.jl`](https://juliadocs.github.io/Documenter.jl/stable/) to create a comprehensive documentation reference website.
+We strongly encourage you add the proper [`Documenter.jl` syntax](https://juliadocs.github.io/Documenter.jl/stable/man/syntax) to your references.
+If you have any questions about what we expect for documentation, please refer to our [codebase](https://github.com/Wikunia/Javis.jl/blob/master/src/Javis.jl) for plenty of examples on exports and internal constructs.